Joseph A. Greenaway Jr.

-Joseph Anthony Greenaway Jr. (born November 16, 1957) is an American lawyer who serves as a United States circuit judge of the United States Court of Appeals for the Third Circuit and previously sat on the United States District Court for the District of New Jersey.
+Joseph Anthony Greenaway Jr. (born November 16, 1957) is a British-American lawyer who served as a United States circuit judge of the United States Court of Appeals for the Third Circuit from 2010 to 2023.
+He also previously sat on the United States District Court for the District of New Jersey from 1996 to 2010.
 On February 9, 2010, he was confirmed to his seat on the Third Circuit, filling the vacancy created by Justice Samuel Alito's elevation to the United States Supreme Court.
 Greenaway had been mentioned as a possible candidate for the Supreme Court by President Barack Obama.
+He is currently a partner at the law firm Arnold & Porter.

 Early life and education

 Greenaway was born of West Indian parents in London, England, and immigrated to the United States at the age of two.
 His father is a carpenter and his mother is a nurse.

 Greenaway was on the varsity baseball team at the Bronx High School of Science, from which he graduated in 1974.
 Greenaway earned a Bachelors of Arts degree from Columbia University in 1978 and a Juris Doctor from Harvard Law School in 1981.
 From 1982 until 1983, he worked as a law clerk for Judge Vincent Lyons Broderick of the United States District Court for the Southern District of New York.